The Fashionable Tour, in 1825. An Excursion to the Springs, Niagara, Quebec and Boston

 Ghost Hunting Michigan

 Explore Michigan like never before--visit its most haunted locations that are open to the public.Whether you love to travel, are fascinated by the paranormal, or both, get ready to tour Michigan in a totally new way!
 Ghost Hunting Michigan guides you to 23 fascinating and historic places, including hotels, restaurants, theaters, and more.
 Every location is open to the public, and here's the catch: Every place is reportedly haunted!Join author Helen Pattskyn on a paranormal investigation to discover the creepiest corners of the Great Lake State.
 Read the author's account of her visit to each site, and learn about its history--as well as the ghosts said to reside there.
 Then grab your gear and hit the road as you visit each location first-hand.
-Every entry comes with an address and website, plus photographs of these unforgettable destinations.
-Helen's tips and suggestions allow you to maximize the enjoyment of each experience.From the Historic Holly Hotel--the most haunted building in the state--to the ghost of Captain Townsend at the Seul Choix Point Lighthouse, from mysterious footsteps at the Sweet Dreams Inn to bizarre happenings at the Regent Theatre, this book presents eerie hideaways that even lifelong Michiganders might not know about.
-Part travel guide and part armchair reader, Ghost Hunting Michigan puts you in the middle of the state's haunted history.Each entry includeshistorical overview of the haunted placeghost stories associated with the locationadvice on visiting--if you dare
+Every entry comes with an address and website (if available), plus photographs of these unforgettable destinations.
+Helen's tips and suggestions allow you to maximize the enjoyment of each experience.From Blue Pelican Inn--one of the most haunted locations in the state--to the ghost of Captain Townsend at the Seul Choix Pointe Lighthouse, from mysterious footsteps at Holly Antiques to bizarre happenings at the Regent Theatre, this book presents eerie hideaways that even lifelong Michiganders might not know about.
+Part travel guide and part fireside read, Ghost Hunting Michigan puts you in the middle of the state's haunted history.Each entry includeshistorical overview of the haunted placeghost stories associated with the locationadvice on visiting--if you dare

 Palo Alto And Stanford University Directory